Firmware libraries

 • You cannot set #define variables outside the project, such as using a -D in a Makefile.
 These external defines will need to be moved into header file instead.

 • You also cannot set an alternate search path in a library (equivalent to a -I in a Makefile).
-However, the src directory is added recursively, so any files within src will be found during compilation.
+The src directory is added recursively in the main application, but not in libraries.

 • It is not possible to include a pre-compiled binary library (.a or .so) within a Particle library.